-DOT HazMat Training
+DOT HazMat Transportation Training

 Handling and transporting hazardous materials (HazMat) is quite common globally.
 What is not so common, and equally applied, is the precautions and regulations to be followed by people handling hazardous materials across their lifecycle and value chain.
-In the United States, the safety and health of employees are a top priority and governed by the Occupational Safety and Health Administration (OSHA).
+In the United States, the safety and health of employees are a top priority and are governed by the Occupational Safety and Health Administration (OSHA).
 Hence, employers and employees must undergo different forms and types of safety training when their occupations endanger their health and livelihood.

 Many workers regularly receive OSHA safety training when working with hazardous materials.
 Employers and safety managers stress and even mandate the need for DOT HazMat training as conditions of employment for employees involved in the transport of hazardous materials, hazardous chemicals, or other dangerous goods.

 What exactly is U.S. DOT HazMat training, and who is required by federal law to undergo such training?
 First, let us understand what DOT HazMat training is, and subsequently, let’s find out who needs it.

 The United States Department of Transportation (DOT) has regulated how hazardous materials can be transported across the United States, whether by highway, rail, waterways, or air.
 Furthermore, the DOT regulations for hazardous materials transportation also guide and direct the proper handling, packaging, marking, and placarding of hazardous materials packages and vehicles; to ensure the safety of both the people directly involved in the process, as well as the public.